polimi-cmls-23/group8-hw-ID-Synth101/README.md

 <h1>Heart controlled sound generator and filter Synth 101</h1>

-  <p>Implementation of computer music system using Arduino (with board MKR 1010), Processing and SuperCollider, with the goal of experimenting sound variation driven by a heart rate.
-An additional feature is the possibility to change the sound using your mouse.
+  <p>Implementation of a computer music system using Arduino (board MKR 1010), Processing and SuperCollider with the goal of experimenting with sounds modulated by one's heartbeat rate.
+An additional level of modulation is given by the current mouse position in the processing interface.
-  You can visualize the interactions, represented as a graph, in the gui.
+  Current mouse position and heart pressure levels are represented in a graph in the middle of the GUI.
-  The code could be executed by plugging the Arduino board to an USB port, after that you must execute the supercollider "HeartbeatSoundGenerator.scd" by running the code contained in the parentesis at line 1, 5 and 19. and at last runnnig the processing "HeartbeatSoundGenerator.pde" file.
+  The code can be executed by plugging the Arduino board to a computer's USB port, after doing so it is necessary to open the supercollider "HeartbeatSoundGenerator.scd" and to run the code contained in the parentesis at line 1, 5 and 19.
+Lastly, in order for everyhthing to work, you'll need to run the processing "HeartbeatSoundGenerator.pde" file.
-  You could now see a full screen GUI identical to the one displayed in the image below, at the bottom of there are three main knob: one to choose the song you want to play, one to set the overall reverb(still to implement) and one to control the overall volume.
+  Once this is done you should be able to see a fullscreen GUI identical to the one displayed in the image below, at the bottom of there are three knobs: one lets you choose the song to play, another determines the overall reverb intensity (still to be implemented) and the last one to control the overall master volume.
-  You can choose the mode that you prefer by clicking on the corresponding text.
+  It is possible to choose between four different modes by clicking on the corresponding text.
-  In the following lines we are going to breafly explain the features of each mode.
+  In the following lines we are going to briefly discuss the features of each mode.
 </p>

  ![GUI](https://github.com/polimi-cmls-23/group8-hw-ID-Synth101/assets/127778048/793a913f-2cf8-4e67-9622-3f198b272533)